junit-team/junit5-samples/junit5-maven-consumer/README.md

 # junit5-maven-consumer

-The `junit5-maven-consumer` project demonstrates how to execute tests based on the JUnit 5 prototype using Maven.
+The `junit5-maven-consumer` project demonstrates how to execute tests based on the JUnit 5 alpha version using Maven.
 In addition, it showcases that existing JUnit 4 can be executed in the same run.

 ## Executing JUnit 4 and JUnit 5 Tests